Trump Uses National 20-Week Abortion Ban As A Rallying Cry For The Midterm Election

 Advertisement

-As of now, 17 states in America ban abortion at 20 weeks and anti-abortion politicians are pushing for even more extreme restrictions.
-In recent months, Iowa banned abortion at six weeks, while Mississippi and Louisiana prohibited abortion at 15 weeks.
+As of now, 17 states ban abortion at 20 weeks and anti-abortion politicians are pushing for even more extreme restrictions.
+In recent months, Iowa banned abortion at six weeks, while Mississippi prohibited and Louisiana wants to prohibit abortion at 15 weeks.

 Trump, who anti-abortion activists call the "most pro-life president in history," was the first sitting president to address the Susan B. Anthony gala.
 The Republican, who used to consider himself pro-choice, is now open about his desire to overturn Roe v.
 Wade.